restsharp/RestSharp/docs/src/pages/migration.md

 The `IRestClient` interface is deprecated in v107, but brought back in v109.
 The new interface, however, has a much smaller API compared to previous versions.
 You will be using the `RestClient` class instance.

 Most of the client options are moved to `RestClientOptions`.
-If you can't find the option you used to set on `IRestClient`, check the options, it's probably there.
+If you can't find the option you used to set on `IRestClient`, check the options; it's probably there.

 This is how you can instantiate the client using the simplest possible way: